philipfoulkes/sctp_exporter/README.md

 # sctp_exporter
 Stream Control Transmission Protocol (SCTP) Prometheus Exporter for Linux.
 It fetches metrics from /proc/net/sctp/* and exposes them in Prometheus format.

-This exporter is currently under development, thus changes can be expected.
+All the metrics under /proc/net/sctp/* have been mapped and are being exposed in Prometheus format, thus this exporter should be complete.
+Bugs and errors may still be found as it gets deploy it into, thus changes to this exporter can be expected.